These 8 Philadelphia bars and restaurants have decked the halls for the holiday season

 The entire patio at Lola’s Garden, which opened at Suburban Square in Ardmore in spring 2021, is covered, decorated, and heated.
 The trellis offers over 125 seats, in addition to the 100 indoor seats.
 Among chef Andrew Wood’s new dishes are crispy shrimp with red pepper aioli, and a grilled portobello sandwich with smoked mozzarella and Calabrian chile relish.

-The tented streetery outside Rouge (225 S. 18th St.), open on all sides, has been a popular destination since last winter, when manager Maggie Huth and owner Rob Wasserman turned it into a ski lodge complete with Adirondack chairs draped in fuzzy blankets and antler chandeliers.
+The tented streetery outside Rouge, open on all sides, has been a popular destination since last winter, when manager Maggie Huth and owner Rob Wasserman turned it into a ski lodge complete with Adirondack chairs draped in fuzzy blankets and antler chandeliers.
 (Over the spring and summer, it became a garden featuring twinkling lights, wisteria vines from the ceiling, and lots of greenery.
 By mid-December, the ski lodge motif will return.

 Uptown Beer Garden at 16th Street and JFK Boulevard has transformed into the Christmas-theme U-Ville, a pop-up with indoor space inside a large heated tent.
 Atmosphere includes a Grinch who stole Christmas, festive tunes, blinking lights, and festive trees.